 Patching Files with IPS Additions

-You’ll need a package called Lazy IPS from Boris Timofeev, which will come named lazy_ips.py.zip and should still be scanned before use.
-Unzip the file either by right clicking on it and choosing “Extract Here” in Nautilus or another file manager or by using the unzip command at the CLI prompt.
-You’ll end up with a single lazy_ips.py file.
-Start the script by double-clicking on it or typing ./lazy_ips.py from the CLI prompt.
-If you’re asked for permission to execute it, then do so but make sure the colors of the window match your GTK theme.
-If you have any custom GTK colors or fonts, then this program will take to them.
-It’s completely unnecessary to run it as root.
+You’ll need a package called Lazy IPS from Boris Timofeev, which will arrive named as lazy_ips.py.zip and should be scanned before use nonetheless.
+Unzip the file either by right-clicking on it and choosing “Extract Here” in Nautilus, or another file manager, or by using the unzip command at the CLI prompt.
+You’ll end up with a single file named lazy_ips.py.
+Start the script either by double-clicking on it or by typing ./lazy_ips.py at the CLI prompt.
+If you are asked for permission to execute it, proceed, but ensure the colors of the window match your GTK theme.
+If you have custom GTK colors or fonts, this program will accommodate them.
+There is absolutely no need to run it as root.

-Click on the Open button next to the first file entry field, and then select the ROM from the box that comes up.
-It might have a different extension depending on what kind of hardware the game ran on originally.
-Click the second Open button and pick an IPS patch file and make sure there’s a check next to “Create a backup file.”
-You may want to make additional copies of the original ROM in another directory anyway.
-Click on the Execute button and then wait until it reads done.
-You can hit the Quit button once it’s done.
-Right click on the ROM file you used in Lazy IPS and then go to properties.
-The file modification date should be the same as the day you ran the program on.
-The .bak file in the same directory is the backup Lazy IPS made.
+Click on the ‘Open’ button next to the first file entry field, then select the ROM from the box that appears.
+The ROM might have a different extension depending on the type of hardware that the game originally ran on.
+Next, click the second ‘Open’ button and select an IPS patch file.
+Make sure there’s a check next to ‘Create a backup file.’
+You might want to create additional copies of the original ROM in a different directory.
+After that, click on the ‘Execute’ button and wait until it displays ‘Done.’
+You can click the ‘Quit’ button once it’s completed.
+Then, right-click on the ROM file you used in Lazy IPS and go to properties.
+The file modification date should coincide with the day you ran the program.
+In the same directory, the .bak file represents the backup that Lazy IPS created.